spolivin/epoch-engine/README.md

     └── trainer_events.log
 ```

 At the beginning of the run, a new `run_id` is generated (if `run_id=None`) and in the current folder the method creates `runs` folder with a separate folder for the files related to the current run (in the above example folder named `run_id=82cc72` with the generated run ID).
-After each epoch the checkpoint (containing last trained epoch, Trainer's new run ID, model parameters and optimizer state) is saved to `checkpoints` subfolder.
+After each epoch the checkpoint (containing last trained epoch, model parameters and optimizer state) is saved to `checkpoints` subfolder.

 At the end of the training, the plots for the registered metrics are saved as well (new in 0.1.3) in run-specific `plots` directory (new in 0.1.5).
+The history of runs can be also tracked in `trainer_events.log` which is logging each time a user runs or interrupts a Trainer run.

 Additionally, the losses for each data set as well as the registered metrics for each epoch and training run are saved to `runs/metrics_history.json` and are written to each run.
 Such results can look for instance like this: